triggermesh/aws-event-sources/DEVELOPMENT.md

 1. Add the Go structs for your type to a new file following the naming convention `<RESOURCE>_types.go`.

-1. Add the defaulting methods for your type to a new file following the naming convention `<RESOURCE>_defaults.go`.

-1. Add the validation methods for your type to a new file following the naming convention `<RESOURCE>_validation.go`.

 1. Add the methods relevant to the lifecycle management of your type (status updates, etc.) to a new file following the naming convention `<RESOURCE>_lifecycle.go`.

+1. Add the defaulting methods for your type to a new file following the naming convention `<RESOURCE>_defaults.go` (optional).

+1. Add the validation methods for your type to a new file following the naming convention `<RESOURCE>_validation.go` (optional).

 Finally, generate the client, lister, informer and injection code using `make codegen`.